sakshig26/Mutational_Signatures/README.md

 3. Code for Insertion and deletion is in progress.
 Once, mutations are being identified, K-Mers generation will take place.

 **** Statistics of data-set****
+MSK Data has been downloaded from cbioportal and focus is primarily on 'Breast Cancer'

+No. of unique patients:9594
+No of variant types:
+SNP    65970
+DEL     8201
+INS     2910
+DNP     1039
+TNP       81
+ONP       62